MisokralPanovic/Forecasting-Competition-Data-Analysis/README.md

 The first-year competition data comes in three main datasets:

-- **`rct-a-questions-answers.csv`** dataset contains metadata on the questions, such as dates, taggs, and descriptions.
+- **`rct-a-questions-answers.csv`** dataset contains metadata on the questions, such as dates, tags, and descriptions.
 Variables that are important to this assignment are: discover IDs for the questions and answers (for joining of datasets), and the resolved probabilities for the answers (i.e. encoding for the true outcome).

 - **`rct-a-daily-forecasts.csv`** dataset contains daily forecast for each performer forecasting method, along with indexes that allow joining this dataset with the other crucial datasets.
 Variables that are important to this assignment are: date, discover IDs for the questions and answers, external prediction set ID (i.e. the ID that is common to to a predictor that is assigning probabilities to a set of possible answers), and the forecast value itself.